Adaptive Network Response to Line Failures in Power Systems: Controlling Critical Failures

-Since non-critical failures may also cause relatively large dual variable values in transient states, the choice of the thresholds inevitably involves tradeoffs.
-Tighter thresholds allow critical failures to be detected more promptly, yet also lead to a larger false alarm rate.
-In practice, these thresholds should be chosen carefully by the operator in accordance to specific system parameters and application scenarios.
+Note that the dual variables for non-critical failures are usually bounded in practice unless certain degeneracy in \eqref{eqn:uc_olc} happens.
+This, however, does not impact the stability of UC.
+That being said, non-critical failures may also cause relatively large dual variable values in transient states.
+The choice of detection thresholds thus inevitably involves trade-offs.
+Specifically, tighter thresholds allow critical failures to be detected more promptly so that the system only experiences a short period of instability.
+On the other hand, tighter thresholds also lead to a larger false alarm rate for non-critical failures.
+As we will show in the next section, when a failure is detected being critical, certain protection mechanisms will be involved so that the system is stabilized with potential cost of non-local response and load loss.
+Therefore, these thresholds should be chosen carefully by the operator in accordance to specific system parameters and application scenarios.